(Continued)

 moving Faster than the Speed of Light"

 It is also important to note, that not all dark matter is matter traveling faster than the speed of light.
 There is matter that is cold and dark enough that it is difficult to detect.
 Some examples being Black Dwarfs, stars that have long since died, and Dark Interstellar Dust which is also difficult to detect.
 Any discussion of Dark Matter must also include Dark Antimatter.
 It should also be noted that not all voids in space are dark matter.
-Gravitational irregularities sometimes leave areas with less matter.
-With the new understanding of dark matter, cosmic voids and galactic filaments, it's tempting to believe that space is homogeneous.
+Gravitational irregularities sometimes leave some voids with less matter.
+With our new understanding of dark matter, cosmic voids and galactic filaments, it's tempting to believe that space is homogeneous.
 However, it is well known that gravitational attraction forms clumps.
 Space is unquestionably not homogeneous as seen in the famous cosmic microwave background (CMB) map by the Planck Satellite.

 Planck Satellite map (Courtesy Wikipedia / ESA)